Somehow I feel that I will return to Nepal someday – maybe to help them. I hope so, I would love that…

 My thoughts since returning are many…

 I was gone a little over 31 days, or 748.5 hours, which somehow sounds like not that long of a time.
 I came back with a head full of memories, 2000 stills and videos, yet when posting this blog I was constantly looking for that certain picture, which I would discover only existed in my memory.
 Writing this blog has taken me back in time, and I have relived it all again – the good and the bad.
-I wouldn’t trade it for almost anything else on earth.
+There is almost nothing on earth for which I would trade the experience!

 I’m sentimental.
 When I unpacked my worn out running shoes that I wore throughout Nepal, I noticed the dust on the bottom and I couldn’t wear or put them away until I took a picture.